Congenital Coagulation Protein Disorders

 Acquired Coagulation Protein Disorders

 Most coagulation proteins are produced primarily in the liver.
 Therefore, liver disease characterized by necrosis, inflammation, neoplasia, or cirrhosis often is associated with decreased production of coagulation proteins, anticoagulants, and fibrinolytic proteins.
 Because the various coagulation proteins have a relatively short half-life (4 hr to 2 days), mild to marked deficiencies can result in secondary to severe hepatopathies.
-The APTT and/or prothrombin time (PT) are prolonged in 50–85% of dogs with severe liver disease, meaning that the factor activity is <30% of normal.
+The APTT and/or PT are prolonged in 50%–85% of dogs with severe liver disease, meaning that the factor activity is <30% of normal.
 Nevertheless, <2% actually develop hemorrhage and, when bleeding does occur, it is usually associated with concurrent disease.
 Coagulation tests are often performed before liver biopsy.

 Vitamin K Deficiency

 Vitamin K is solubilized in mixed micelles before passive diffusion across the brush border.
-Fat malabsorption associated with inadequate amounts of bile salts (eg, biliary obstruction), lymphangiectasia, or severe villus atrophy may result in vitamin deficiency and coagulopathy owing to the lack of production of the functional vitamin K-dependent Factors II, VII, IX, and X.
+Fat malabsorption associated with inadequate amounts of bile salts (eg, biliary obstruction), lymphangiectasia, or severe villous atrophy may result in vitamin deficiency and coagulopathy owing to the lack of production of the functional vitamin K−dependent Factors II, VII, IX, and X.

 Ingestion of Anticoagulant Rodenticides

-Ingestion of certain rodenticides by dogs and cats causes a coagulopathy owing to the lack of production of functional vitamin K-dependent factors (see Rodenticide Poisoning).
-Inactive precursor coagulation Factors II, VII, IX, and X are still produced by the liver, but γ-carboxylation of the inactive precursors does not occur because the rodenticide inhibits the epoxide-reductase enzyme required for recycling of active vitamin K. There are 2 general classes of anticoagulant rodenticides: the coumarin compounds (warfarin, coumafuryl, brodifacoum, and bromadiolone) and the indanedione compounds (diphacinone, pindone, valone, and chlorophacinone).
+Ingestion of certain rodenticides by dogs and cats causes a coagulopathy owing to the lack of production of functional vitamin K−dependent factors (see Rodenticide Poisoning).
+Inactive precursor coagulation Factors II, VII, IX, and X are still produced by the liver, but γ-carboxylation of the inactive precursors does not occur, because the rodenticide inhibits the epoxide-reductase enzyme required for recycling of active vitamin K. There are two general classes of anticoagulant rodenticides: the coumarin compounds (warfarin, coumafuryl, brodifacoum, and bromadiolone) and the indanedione compounds (diphacinone, pindone, valone, and chlorophacinone).
 The anticoagulant rodenticides are further divided into first- and second-generation based on their toxicity and half-life.
 In general, the half-life of the coumarins (up to 55 hr) is much shorter than that of the indanedione compounds (15–20 days).
 Various concurrently administered drugs and coexisting disease may exacerbate the toxicity of the ingested anticoagulant.

 Affected animals may have hematoma formation (especially over pressure points) and bruising of superficial and deep tissues.
 Often, the animals do not bleed within the first 24 hr after ingestion of the toxin.
 The APTT, PT, and ACT are usually prolonged.
-Factor VII has the shortest half-life of the vitamin K-dependent coagulation proteins; therefore, the PT is often abnormal before other tests and can be used to monitor response to treatment.
+Factor VII has the shortest half-life of the vitamin K−dependent coagulation proteins; therefore, the PT is often abnormal before other tests and can be used to monitor response to treatment.
 With acute ingestion, emetics, absorbents, and cathartics are used to minimize absorption.
 Vitamin K therapy is often initiated even in asymptomatic animals.
 Vitamin K1, 2.5–5.0 mg/kg SC, divided between several injection sites, is recommended for initial treatment of coumarin toxicity, followed by 1.25–2.5 mg/kg, PO, bid for 4–6 days if the ingestion is thought to be minimal.
 PT should be measured 48 hr after termination of treatment, and if prolonged, treatment should be continued for another 14 days.
 If the initial PT is normal, another PT should be performed in 48 hr.
-If that test is normal treatment can be discontinued.
-Dosages of vitamin K1 as high as 5 mg/kg PO for 3–6 wk, may be required for treatment of indanedione toxicity; however, these high dosages should be administered cautiously because Heinz body anemia has been reported in dogs given 4 mg/kg for 5 days.
-IV administration of vitamin K1 is not recommended because anaphylactic reactions can result.
+If that test is normal, treatment can be discontinued.
+Dosages of vitamin K1 as high as 5 mg/kg PO for 3–6 wk may be required for treatment of indanedione toxicity; however, these high dosages should be administered cautiously, because Heinz body anemia has been reported in dogs given 4 mg/kg for 5 days.
+IV administration of vitamin K1 is not recommended, because anaphylactic reactions can result.
 Administration of vitamin K3 is not useful.